 Where it is: Roundup is so heavily used around homes and in farm fields that it’s now being detected in streams, the air, and even rain.
 Because it’s a systemic herbicide, it’s actually taken up inside the plant… meaning we eat it.
-Yep, it’s legally allowed in our food, and in an amount that worries scientists.
-It’s found in most non-organic packaged foods because most contain corn – or soy – derived ingredients, the crops that are most often heavily doused with Roundup.
+It’s legally allowed in our food, and in an amount that worries scientists.
+It’s found in most non-organic packaged foods because most contain corn or soy derived ingredients.

 What it is: It’s a bitter, smelly, orange-brown substance known as Castoreum, explains Bradley.
 “In nature, it’s combined with the beaver’s urine and used to mark it territory.”